1

 陽陵侯傅寬,以魏五大夫騎將從,為舍人,起橫陽。 從攻安陽、杠裏,擊趙賁軍於開封,及擊楊熊曲遇、陽武,斬首十二級,賜爵卿。 從至霸上。 沛公立為漢王,漢王賜寬封號共德君。 從入漢中,遷為右騎將。 從定三秦,賜食邑雕陰。 從擊項籍,待懷,賜爵通德侯。 從擊項冠、周蘭、龍且,所將卒斬騎將一人敖下,益食邑。

 The Marquis of Yangling, Fu Kuan, had held the Wei rank of Fifth-Rank Grandee and served as a cavalry general.
 He joined as a retainer, first rising at Hengyang.
-He took part in the attacks on Anyang and Gangli, engaged Zhao Ben's army at Kaifeng, and fought Yang Xiong at Quyu and Yangwu.
+Fu Kuan took part in the attacks on Anyang and Gangli, engaged Zhao Ben's army at Kaifeng, and fought Yang Xiong at Quyu and Yangwu.
 He took twelve heads and was granted the rank of Minister.
-He followed the army to Bashang.
+The army then reached Bashang.
 When the Lord of Pei was made King of Han, the king bestowed upon Fu Kuan the title Lord of Shared Virtue.
-He followed the king into Hanzhong and was promoted to General of the Right Cavalry.
-He took part in pacifying the Three Qin kingdoms and was granted the revenue fief of Diaoyin.
-He joined the campaign against Xiang Ji, stationed at Huai, and was granted the title Marquis of Tongde.
+From there he followed the king into Hanzhong and was promoted to General of the Right Cavalry.
+During the pacification of the Three Qin kingdoms, he was granted the revenue fief of Diaoyin.
+In the campaign against Xiang Ji, he was stationed at Huai and granted the title Marquis of Tongde.
 He took part in the campaigns against Xiang Guan, Zhou Lan, and Long Ju.
 The troops under his command beheaded a cavalry general at Ao, and his fief was enlarged.

 2